FoodReady » Blog » cGMP vs GMP: What’s the Difference?

 Understanding GMP (Good Manufacturing Practices)

-Historically, the development of GMP can be traced back to the tragic consequences of inadequate quality control in pharmaceutical products, notably the 1938 Elixir Sulfanilamide disaster in the United States.
-This event spurred the U.S. government to enact laws requiring safety testing of drugs, laying the groundwork for the development of GMP.
-Over time, GMP standards have evolved, influenced by various pharmaceutical and food safety crises, to become more comprehensive and stringent.
+The origins of GMP can be traced back to the tragic consequences of inadequate quality control in pharmaceutical products, notably the 1938 Elixir Sulfanilamide disaster in the United States.

-GMP is applied across a range of industries, and serves as a foundational guideline to protect consumers from hazards and to ensure they receive products that meet quality standards as advertised.
+GMP is applied across various industries and serves as a foundational guideline to protect consumers from hazards and ensure they receive products that meet quality standards as advertised.

 Exploring cGMP (Current Good Manufacturing Practices)